-"The package leaflet must be written and designed to be clear and understandable, enabling the user to act appropriately"
+"The package leaflet must be written and designed to be clear and understandable, enabling the users to act appropriately, when necessary with the help of health professionals."

 In addition Article 28(2) and (3) of Directive 2001/83/EC requires that products authorised through the mutual recognition and decentralised procedures will result in a harmonised package leaflet between Member States.